sbhark/SMServerMonitoring/README.md

 1) Additional third party API integrations for sending out alerts.

+2) Plugin architecture so that third party code can be easily integrated.

-2) I think this monitoring system can be easily expanded so that each monitoring server can also talk with other servers.
+3) I think this monitoring system can be easily expanded so that each monitoring server can also talk with other servers.
 Or the master server can send other commands to be executed which means that well its up to your imagination :)

 Questions / Feedback